aditya43/aws/README.md

 - Up to 10 nodes in cache cluster.
 - `Multiple Availability Zones` (In production, minimum 3 nodes are recommended).
 - Secure (Encryption at rest with KMS, VPC, IAM, CloudTrail..)

+### DynamoDB - Streams
+- Changes in DynamoDB (Create, Update, Delete) can end up in `DynamoDB Stream`.
+- This stream can be read by AWS Lambda and we can then do:
+    * React to changes in real time (Welcome email to new users).
+    * Analytics.
+    * Create derivative tables/views.
+    * Insert into `Elastic Search`.
+- You can implement cross region replication using `Streams`.
+- `Stream` has 24 hours of data retention.